learnk8s/learnk8s.io/src/requests-limits/content.md

 **Requests affect how the pods are scheduled in Kubernetes.**

-When a Pod is created the scheduler finds the nodes which can accommodate the Pod.
+When a Pod is created, the scheduler finds the nodes which can accommodate the Pod.

 _But how does it know how many resources it needs?_

-The app hasn't started yet, the scheduler can't really inspect memory and CPU usage at this point.
+The app hasn't started yet, and the scheduler can't inspect memory and CPU usage at this point.

 _This is where requests come in._